Sigil-Ebook/Sigil/docs/Building_on_cutting_edge_Linux.md

 SIGIL_EXTRA_ROOT - Handy for relocating the Sigil support files.
 For instance you can move the `<CMAKE_SHARE_PREFIX>/share/sigil` directory anywhere you like.
 You just have to set SIGIL_EXTRA_ROOT to the path where you moved `<CMAKE_SHARE_PREFIX>/share/sigil` to.

 SIGIL_DICTIONARIES - Used to tell Sigil what directories are to be searched for Hunspell dictionary files.
 Multiple directories can be specified by separating the paths with a colon. i.e. SIGIL_DICTIONARIES="/usr/share/hunspell" or SIGIL_DICTIONARIES="/usr/share/hunspell:/usr/share/hunspellextra" Setting this variable at run time will override all compile-time dictionary search paths (except for any user-supplied dictionaries manually added to their preference directory's hunspell_dictionary location).

+SIGIL_ICON_SCALE_FACTOR - Valid values: 1.0 to 3.0.
+The default value (with no variable set) is 1.8.
+Sigil scales its menu icons based on font-size.
+This can sometimes result in icons being a bit too large (or too small) depending on the system Qt theme.
+Use this variable to tweak the icon size if deemed necessary.

 The Sigil launch script also sets a SIGIL_SHARE_PREFIX environment variable, but it is automatically set to be the same as the cmake SHARE_INSTALL_PREFIX build-time option.
 It would be unwise to change this environment variable.
 Use the SIGIL_EXTRA_ROOT environment variable instead, if you need to alter the location of Sigil's support files after building Sigil.